-The graduate program in Human Resources Development (HRD) provides students with opportunities to study current theories and practices while preparing for success in the rapidly changing workplace.
+McDaniel College’s Master’s in Human Resources Development (HRD) program provides students with opportunities to study current theories and practices while preparing for success in the rapidly changing workplace.
 Join a program that attracts diverse individuals from industry, nonprofit, and governmental organizations, including managers, technical specialists, and human resource professionals.
-This program is appropriate for recent bachelor's degree graduates zeroing in on career goals, experienced professionals advancing their careers, or individuals making a career change.
+This program is appropriate for recent bachelor's degree graduates zeroing in on career goals, experienced professionals advancing their careers, and individuals interested in making a career change.

-- Follows a cooperative cohort model — building teamwork, leadership skills, and professional networks.
+Follows a cooperative cohort model and small group classes — building teamwork, leadership skills, and professional networks.